English grammar, vocabulary, and listening comprehension exercises

 (To) get one's fill (or fix) of something:

-(To) get one's foot in the door
+(To) get one's foot in the door:

-To get started in a process; to attain a favorable position which will help one work toward a goal. ex.
-"I'm trying to find a better job, but I can't get my foot in the door."
+To get started in a process; to attain a favorable position which will help one work toward a goal.
+Example: "I'm trying to find a better job, but I can't get my foot in the door."

 (To) get on someone's nerves: